Privacy, data protection and copyright

 To determine the appropriate retention period for any other personal data, I consider the nature of this personal data, the potential risk of harm from unauthorised use or disclosure of the personal data, the purposes for which I received or collected this data, whether I can achieve those purposes through other means, and the applicable legal requirements.
 Such data:

-• Is likely to be integral to documents which are being held for purposes other than the personal data they contain;
+- Is likely to be integral to documents which are being held for purposes other than the personal data they contain;

-• Is unlikely to be held in a filing system of personal data;
+- Is unlikely to be held in a filing system of personal data;

-• Is unlikely to be held for more than ten years after I obtained it, unless the document is in the public domain, or a longer period is necessary to comply with legal obligations.
+- Is unlikely to be held for more than ten years after I obtained it, unless the document is in the public domain, or a longer period is necessary to comply with legal obligations.

 Data sharing outside the UK

-I have a few colleagues with whom I work on projects who are based outside the UK.
-My communications with them are the only cases in which I transfer any data outside the UK.
-(For example, forwarding a client’s email to them as subcontractor, or forwarding an email containing a question I believe they may be able to answer.)
-It may also occur in future if I am contacting someone outside the UK regarding an international comparison of public policy.
-In the rare cases that data is shared outside the UK, the recipient will be requested to process it in accordance with this privacy policy.
+There may also be data transfers outside the UK in future if I am contacting someone outside the UK regarding an international comparison of public policy.
+In the rare cases that data is shared outside the UK, (other than with Sinch), the recipient will be requested to process it in accordance with this privacy policy.

 Processing, retention and sharing of sensitive data, including lawful basis